RdoubleA/MLprep/computer_vision.md

 The output of the model is a probability map where every pixel is labeled with a probability of belonging to a certain type of class.
 Types of models that can achieve this are encoder - decoder networks like the UNet, or fully convolutional networks, FCN, that go directly from images to segmentation map.

 Semantic segmentation labels all instances of the same object / category as the same class.
+For example, labeling all pixels in a medical image that are cancerous tissue.
+U-Net and other FCNs are commonly used for this task.

 Instance segmentation labels instances of the same object / category as different items of the same class.
 This usually involves an additional task of object detection.
+Mask R-CNN is the most established model for this task.

 ## 3D pose estimation